 Change is not only hard, it is also painful.

-Which brings us back to Richard Leider’s question from the beginning; when older adults were asked to look back on their lives and consider what they would do differently if they could do it all again, they said they would be more reflective, be more courageous and clarify their purpose earlier.
+Which brings us back to Richard Leider’s question from the beginning of this article; when older adults were asked to look back on their lives and consider what they would do differently if they could do it all again, they said they would be more reflective, be more courageous and clarify their purpose earlier.

-If you want to think clearly when faced with opportunities to try new things and make positive changes, you need to know who you are and what you want, otherwise your brain will do what it is wired to do.
+If you want to think clearly when faced with opportunities to try new things and make positive changes in your life, you need to know who you are and what you want, otherwise your brain will do what it is wired to do: survive.

-We guide our financial planning clients through an exercise to discover their essential values because we believe having a clear understanding of what is most important to you is necessary to stay in alignment with your values when your brain gets scared and steers you to “safety.”
+We guide our financial planning clients through an exercise to discover their essential values because we believe having a clear understanding of what is most important to you is necessary if you want to stay in alignment with your values when your brain gets scared and attempts to steer you to “safety.”

-The Smart Money Program™, Holistic Financial Planning and Life Alignment™ processes we offer are designed to help our clients overcome their resistance to positive change by embracing what is most important to them (values), clarifying what their life is about (purpose) and considering the impact they want to have on others and the world (legacy).
+The Smart Money Program™, Holistic Financial Planning and Life Alignment™ processes we offer are designed to help you overcome your resistance to positive change by embracing what is most important to you (values), clarifying what your life is about (purpose) and considering the impact you want to have on others and the world (legacy).

 Read the next article: How Change Happens